AshKyd/dot-nlink/README.md

 Eg. `nlink foo` will link the current folder into `../my-foo-repo` and vice versa. nlink takes the NPM package name from the package.json, so also handles package names such as `@my-npm-namespace/my-foo-repo`.

+Note: you can also use regex in the name.
+For instance `nlink f.*bar` will match `foobar`.

 ## Install
 Clone and symlink or install with [ellipsis][ellipsis]: